The aroma of freshly brewed coffee, mingled with warm cinnamon and baked brown sugar met me at the cafe entrance with a welcoming peck on the cheek.

 I observed her hand as it floated brazenly past the boundary of my personal space, several of her fingertips resting gently against my chest.
 She lifted her hand and then, “My mom said something interesting when you left the house after Christmas dinner.”

 The fear that had always conspicuously stalked my every thought, thrust itself to the forefront, forbidding me to inquire about life beyond the boundaries of the stronghold around my heart.
-However, something had happened in reading my mother’s letter and later engaging the stranger.
+However, something had happened in reading my mother’s letter and later engaging Suitor.
 The wall had weakened.

 My meager courage proved more than adequate to break through the restraint of fear’s foreboding in order to ask, “what did she say?”